AppDev-ACE/sastraX-backend-api/README.md

  - /hostelDue: To fetch the total Hostel fee due (GET)
  - /subjectWiseAttendance: To fetch subject-wise attendance (GET)

-API is temporarily hosted in public for testing purpose
+API is temporarily hosted in CLOUDFLARED for testing purpose